Score specification reference

 The Score Specification is a YAML file that contains the following top-level reference definitions.

-• Workload definition: (required) defines the metadata and apiVersion.
+• Workload definition: (required) defines the API version and metadata.

-• containers: (required) defines how the Workload’s tasks are executed.
+• containers: (required) defines how the workload’s containers are executed.

 Workload definition